hashicorp/nomad/website/source/guides/acl.html.markdown

 * `read` policy - ["list-jobs", "read-jobs"]
 * `write` policy - ["list-jobs", "read-jobs", "submit-job", "read-logs", "read-fs"]

-The policy short hand and capabilities can be used together:
+When both the policy short hand and a capabilities list are provided, the capabilities are merged:

 ```
 # Allow reading jobs and submitting jobs, without allowing access